etharali12345/Weather-App/README.md

 A simple Java Weather App that fetches real-time weather data for a city using an online API, displaying temperature, humidity, wind speed, and conditions.

 # How to Use
-1. Launch the Application
+1. Launch the Application: **
 To open the weather app window, run the following commands.
-Make sure the JSON JAR file is available javac -cp .:org.json-1.6-20240205.jar WeatherApp.java java -cp .:org.json-1.6-20240205.jar WeatherApp
+Make sure the JSON JAR file is available: javac -cp .:org.json-1.6-20240205.jar WeatherApp.java java -cp .:org.json-1.6-20240205.jar WeatherApp

-3. Search for a City
+3. Search for a City: **
     • In the top left panel, find the input field labeled "Enter City".
     • Type the name of a city (e.g., "London", "Tokyo").
     • Choose a unit of measurement: